-How to Be Memorial Day Barbeque Ready
+How to Be Memorial Day Barbecue Ready

 Memorial Day is one the most patriotic holidays kicking off the summer season.
 For residents of Connecticut, New Jersey, and New York, preparing to open your swimming pool is only one part of the party prep process.
-Other preparations important for the first Barbeque of the season include making sure your backyard is clean, supplies are stocked and features manicured landscaping.
+Other preparations important for the first Barbecue of the season include making sure your backyard is clean, supplies are stocked and features manicured landscaping.
 By following our pre-party advice you will work up a sweat and appetite by the time you fire up the grill on Memorial Day.

 Before Firing Up Your Grill

 Prepare food safely and ensure it tastes delicious, by cleaning and performing routine maintenance on your grill after each use.
 If you have not used your grill all years, a semi-annual cleaning is necessary.
 You will need a wire brush, sturdy rag, paper towels, cooking oil and non-abrasive cleaning supplies.

 Before you begin cleaning it is important to check the mechanics are intact after a long winter season.
 First, look to see that the fuel lines are intact so gas can freely flow.
 Check for any defects or damages and also check that gas tank.
 It is important to test for an invisible opening to ensure that no gas is leaking.
 Using soap and water coat the line, turn on the gas and look for bubbling; this indicates leakage.
 Next turn off the gas and check the ignition switch to make sure it does not spark.
 Finally, check your fuel level and restock if necessary.